 Once you have the credentials and the work experience, it’s time to start looking for the perfect job.
 Don’t just seek our restaurants.
 Most of the best jobs in the wine trade are in wine production, importing, and distribution.
-Restaurant sommeliers may get all the glory, but the sommeliers who work in other sections of the wine trade are often paid better, and get far better perks.
+Restaurant sommeliers may get all the glory, but those who work in other sections of the wine trade are often paid better and get far better perks.
 We recommend the site Wine Jobs USA.

 Find a Good Place to Work

 How do you decide where to work and if it fits you?
-In the event that you have found a job in the business, outlined below are some questions to help you decide:
+If you have found a job in the business, outlined below are some questions to help you decide: